-The graduate certificate in Gender and Sexuality Studies is designed to help graduate students acquire and develop substantive, methodological, and theoretical expertise in the interdisciplinary field of Gender and Sexuality Studies.
-That interdisciplinary training is intended to supplement their work in their primary department and to support students whose graduate work engages gender and sexuality studies.
+The graduate certificate in Gender and Sexuality Studies is designed to help graduate students develop substantive methodological and theoretical expertise in the interdisciplinary field of Gender and Sexuality Studies.
+This training is intended to supplement their work in their primary department and to support students whose graduate work engages gender and sexuality studies.

 The GSS graduate certificate program is open to students currently enrolled in a Ph.D. program at Princeton University.
 Students who are interested in pursuing the GSS graduate certificate are encouraged to meet with the GSS Director to discuss their plans before registering.
 We encourage students to sign up as soon as possible, preferably in their first or second year, and no later than their fourth year.

-Students pursuing the GSS graduate certificate must also participate in the student-led graduate colloquium for at least four semesters, which meets several times per semester, and they must present a dissertation chapter or conference paper based on their dissertation research at that colloquium, and once serve as a commentator on another graduate student’s work in progress.
+Students pursuing the GSS graduate certificate must also participate in the student-led graduate colloquium for at least four semesters, which meets several times per semester.
+They must also present a dissertation chapter or conference paper based on their dissertation research at that colloquium, and serve at least once as a commentator on another graduate student’s Work-In-Progress.

 Finally, students pursuing the GSS graduate certificate must complete a Ph.D. dissertation that substantively integrates questions, concerns, and/or methodologies central to gender and sexuality studies, as certified by the Program Director.
 To help ensure that this requirement is met, at least one member of the student’s dissertation committee, either a reader or an examiner, must be an affiliated member of the Program in Gender and Sexuality Studies.